c2vasu/aem-sandbox/README.md

     in the browser, open the page in 'Developer mode', open the left panel and switch to the 'Tests' tab and find the generated 'MyName Tests' and run them.

+## How to get eclipse sources and javadocs

+To get sources and javadocs:

+    mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavaDocs=true

 ## Maven settings

 The project comes with the auto-public repository configured.
 To setup the repository in your Maven settings, refer to: